Eleni Zaroulia

 Eleni Zaroulia (Ελένη Ζαρούλια; born 21 May 1961) is a Greek ultranationalist activist and former politician of the Golden Dawn.
 She was first elected to parliament during the June 2012 Greek legislative election.
 Zaroulia was among those convicted in a mass trial of Golden Dawn politicians.
 She received a suspended sentence.

 Political involvements

 On 1 October 2012, Zaroulia joined the Committee on Equality and Non-Discrimination of the Parliamentary Assembly of the Council of Europe.
 The Anti-Defamation League described this as "an affront to concepts of equality and non-discrimination".

 Personal life

-She is the wife of Golden Dawn leader Nikolaos Michaloliakos.
+Zaroulia is married to Golden Dawn leader Nikolaos Michaloliakos.
 Their daughter Ourania was one of six people arrested during a motorcycle attack against immigrants; all six were later released.